performgohot19/DEM/ex2/README.md

 More information can be found here: [How to use Dynatrace > Real User Monitoring > Setup and configuration > Web applications](https://www.dynatrace.com/support/help/how-to-use-dynatrace/real-user-monitoring/setup-and-configuration/web-applications/)

 There are 4 tasks in this exercies:
-- [x] Defining an application
+- [ ] Task1 Defining an application
-- [x] Selecting the appropriate JavaScript frameworks
+- [ ] Task2 Selecting the appropriate JavaScript frameworks
-- [x] Change how use actions are named
+- [ ] Task3 Change how use actions are named
-- [x] Tagging a user session
+- [ ] Task4 Tagging a user session

 ### Task 1.
 Defining an application